Do chinchillas need special care?

 email us for cage modification suggestions.

-Q How do I choose a chinchilla?
+How do I choose a chinchilla?

 Female and male pet chinchillas have generally the same dispositions.
 The notable exception is that a very fearful female will spray you with urine as a defense.
 I usually only see this behavior with shelter chins and some breeding females, and a spraying chin won't be offered as a pet.